triopter/district_api/README.rst

 Install
 =======

-This module's only necessary dependency is the requests module.
+This module's only necessary external dependency is the requests module.

 ::